Story-Writers/Stories/README.md

 You can vist this by the site which is <a href="https://happpydust.github.io/My-Stories/">right here</a>

-Or you can download them from the release page which is <a href="https://github.com/Happpydust/My-Stories/releases">right here</a>
+Or you can download them <a href="https://github.com/Happpydust/My-Stories/archive/refs/heads/main.zip">right here</a>